 - “Pi Luck” party- everyone has to bring something round to share!
 Don’t forget to measure the circumference and diameters of the circles to calculate pi!

 - “Pizza Pi” party!
 There are few circles that score with kids better than pizza.
 Bring in a pizza (or several of differing sizes).
 Have students work in groups of two or more to measure the circumference and diameter of their pizza.
 As you cut the pizza for sharing, you can extend this lesson into fractions!
 Just a suggestion: call around to your local pizzerias.
 Many actually offer Pi Day discounts and many are more than willing to discount for a teacher and a classroom.

 - “Cookie Pi” party!
-This lesson works exactly the same as the pizza, but the smaller size of the cookies and lower expense allows for each student to get their own cookie.
-If you make the cookies yourself, you can try for different sizes to illustrate how all sizes circles calculate to pi.
+This lesson works exactly the same as the pizza, but the smaller size of the cookies and lower expense allow for each student to get their own cookie.
+If you make the cookies yourself, you can try different sizes to illustrate how all sizes of circles calculate to pi.
 Just keep those cookies round!

 - Story time!
 No matter the age, all students love a good story read out loud.
 Sir Cumference and the Dragon of Pi: A Math Adventure is the perfect fit for the day!